jsamr/serrurier/README.md

 Suits nicely for Error logging and suspect activity logging, see the Paranoid reporter bellow.

 ### &#x1f47b; Paranoid reporter
-This reporter listen for `SecurityException`s and log detailed information to the console.
+This reporter listen for `SecurityException`s on both client and server, and log detailed information **in the server** console.
 It also keep track of those reports for 2 months.

 ```